 This helps the chicks to create a bond with their mother before they even hatch.

-14. Fast Facts About Chickens, They Are Speedy
+How Fast Do Chickens Run?
+They Are Speedy

 Ok, if you’ve ever tried to round chickens up, you already know just how fast they are.
-I still remember the first time I tried to chase the chickens into their coop.
+I remember the first time I tried chasing the chickens into their coop.

 They can get up to 9mph for short bursts, but chickens’ real advantage comes in their agility- they can turn on a six-pence.

 This speedy and agility really helps keep them safe from predators- or helps them avoid us when we are trying to round them up back into their coop.